 Who’s running this show, anyway?

 The DS Band Boosters provide support in many ways including sending out e-mail blasts.
 Not getting any e-mail from the boosters?
-Contact the VP of Membership at firstname.lastname@example.org.
+Contact the DS Band Booster President at President@dsbandboosters.org.

 What happens on game days?

 On game days, students report to the band hall as soon as school as school is dismissed, to prepare for the game by gathering all their equipment, practicing music one last time, and changing into their uniforms.
-For home games, students do have the ability to leave to get meals, but need to be back at their designated time (the Band Council also sells burgers before home games as a fundraiser for their activities, so consider supporting this very worthwhile venture by purchasing your home game meals from them!).
-The Tiger Band takes buses to the middle school at around 5:40pm, and marches to the stadium from the band hall about a half hour before the kickoff.
-For away games, students cannot leave after school because the band departs earlier, but you have the option of signing up to have meals provided for your student; that form is available at Band Registration.
+For home games, students do have the ability to leave to get meals, but need to be back at their designated time (the Band Council also sells meals before home games as a fundraiser for their activities, so consider supporting this very worthwhile venture by purchasing your home game meals from them!).
 When the second quarter of a game is almost over, the band leaves the stands and goes onto the track to begin warming up.
 The Tiger Band performs their marching show on the field during the half-time break.
 At home games, they remain on the track in front of the crowd, playing spirit songs to pump up the crowd for the beginning of the third quarter, before returning to the stands for the rest of the game.

 After the game, the band remains at the stadium until most of the crowd has left.
 Sometimes, they will run through the show one more time in the stands.
-Members then march out as a group, load up their instruments and ride buses back over to the high school band hall.
+Members then march out as a group, and return to the high school band hall.
 If the Tiger Band has been in formal uniform there is a strict procedure that the students must follow to return their uniforms to the storage closet, which may take up to half an hour or more to process all the students.
 If you are waiting for your child, we welcome your assistance with unloading trailers.

 What happens on contest days?